 Alexander the Great conquered many places including the Mediterranean Island of Rhodes, which was part of ancient Greece.
 Alexander died quite young from an insect bite around 300 BCE.
 His three generals split up his empire.
 All of his generals wanted to control the island of Rhodes.
 Rhodes was situated perfectly to be a crossroads of trade.

-The people of Rhodes supported General Ptolemy.
-Unfortunately, although the general was successful in taking over Egypt, most of Greece was conquered by another general.
-This general was angry that the people in Rhodes had not supported him.
-He sent his son to level the city.
+The people of Rhodes supported one of the generals, General Ptolemy.
+Another of Alexander's generals was angry that the people in Rhodes had not supported him.
+He was so angry that he sent his son level the city.
 His son was not successful.
-General Ptolemy sent an army from Egypt to lend the townspeople a hand.
+General Ptolemy came to the rescue.
+General Ptolemy sent some of his warriors to help the townspeople defend their city.
 Together, they drove the enemy army away.

 Many years later, around 600 CE, Arab traders finally removed the remains of the Colossus to use as scrap metal.
-Legend says ... it took 900 camels to ferry the pieces home.
+Legend says it took 900 camels to haul the pieces away.